dhis2/dhis2-docs/src/tutorials/configure-oidc-with-okta.md

 ![Okta sign in](resources/images/okta_oidc_sign_in.png)

 * Navigate to the DHIS 2 login page.
-A button labelled *Okta Login* should appear on the login page.
+A button labelled *Sign in with Okta* should appear on the login page.
-* Click the **Okta Login** button.
-You should be redirected to the Okta login page.
+* Click the **Sign in with Okta** button.
+You should be redirected to the Okta sign in page.
 Note that if you are still logged in to Okta, you will be automatically logged in to DHIS 2.
 * Enter the Okta username and password for the account created previously, and click **Sign In**.
 You should be redirected to the DHIS 2 instance and be automatically logged in as the DHIS 2 user created previously.

 ### Summary